uw-madison-microbiome-hub/computational_resources/CONTRIBUTING.md

 ## CONTRIBUTING

-Under resources
-make a pull request on README.md
+To add your scripts/pipelines on please make a pull  request on README.md by either clicking on the view on GitHub tab on the top right hand corner of this page or this [link](
 Please add the following information.

 ```